nestauk/nesta_ds_utils/CONTRIBUTING.md

 ### Suggesting a Feature:

 First post in the #dev channel in the data_analytics_nesta Slack workspace to begin discussion of the feature.
-A good feature for the nesta_ds_utils package is:
+A good feature for the `nesta_ds_utils` package is:

 - General enough that it can be used across projects
 - Does not exist in an existing python package

-If the feature is approved, open a new Feature Request in the 'nesta_ds_utils' repository.
+If the feature is approved, open a new Feature Request in the `nesta_ds_utils` repository.
 Include:

 - A description of the feature
 - A link to an example of the function in an existing project.
 If an example does not exist, include a detailed description of the